bldl/emplace-spidermonkey/README.md

 </details>

 <details open>
-   <summary><h2>Installing mozilla unified</h2></summary>
+   <summary><h2>Installing Mozilla Unified</h2></summary>

-   In this section you will learn how to download the Mozilla environment based on your operating system.
+   In this section you will learn how to download the Mozilla environment for your operating system.
 It will also feature setting up SpiderMonkey for development and introduce main tools which are used during development.

 ### 1. Installation of SpiderMonkey and required tools

-  We will start by installing SpiderMonkey and all required tools.
+  We will start by installing SpiderMonkey and all the required tools.

   Before you start installing, open a terminal and navigate to the desired location of the `mozilla_unified` folder.

-  The installation process depends on your operating system, therefore you can click on the link under that matches yours.
+  The installation process depends on your operating system - please use the link below that matches yours.

 * <a href="https://firefox-source-docs.mozilla.org/setup/linux_build.html" target="_blank">Build Mozilla Firefox on Linux</a>
 * <a href="https://firefox-source-docs.mozilla.org/setup/macos_build.html" target="_blank">Build Mozilla Firefox on Mac</a>